 Undergraduate - Transfer Student

-Students must have completed 60 hours or more from an accredited college or have an associates degree and have at least a 2.0 GPA in transferrable courses.
+Students must have completed 24 hours or more from an accredited college or have an associates degree and have at least a 2.0 GPA in transferrable courses.
+Students with fewer hours apply as first-time freshmen.
 Official transcripts from all colleges attended must be sent to CMU.

 Students with less than a 2.0 grade point average may be considered for admission on a provisional basis.
 Certain degree-completion programs have additional, specific requirements.

 First-time Freshmen are those who are entering college for the first time or have successfully completed 11 or fewer college credit hours other than dual credit.
 Official transcripts from all high schools and colleges attended must be sent to CMU as well as ACT or SAT scores.

 All ABSN applicants must have completed a minimum of 53 credit hours of required general education and prerequisite coursework prior to being considered for admission to the ABSN Program.
 See the program requirements for additional information.

 See your program of interest for the specific admissions requirements for that degree.